wmamills/hvac-demo/readme.md

 prj_setup.
 After that it will give you a shell where you can follow the instructions above for building.

-To reuse a container use:
+To reuse a container after exit, use:
 ```
 docker start hvac-demo
 docker attach hvac-demo
 ```

-When you exit the shell the conatiner will stop again.
+When you exit the shell the container will stop again.

 To delete the container use: